gcampbell-msft/smart-garage-door-opener/docs/GARAGE_DOOR_OPENER_SPECS.md

 # Specs of Garage Door Opener

+TODO: Update, this information is out of date.

 ## Voltage Difference between terminals on Garage Door Opener

 The measured voltage between the terminals on my Garage Door Opener is 5.84.